giantswarm/rfc/multi-tenancy-observability/README.md

 ## Introduction

-Moving towards our observability platform, we have to consider to important topics.
+Moving towards our observability platform, we have to consider two important topics.

 First, we generate a lot of observability data.
 For instance, we reached our ingestion limits in Prometheus more than a year ago and each new component we add brings a lot more metrics so we have to be mindful about the metrics we keep.